frazerpearce/LivingReview_HaloFinders/README.md

 # LivingReview Halo-Finder Tests

-This repository provides three common tests for comparing halo finders:
+This repository provides five common tests for comparing halo finders:

 1. **King unit test** — recovery of two isolated, equal-mass King-model haloes.
 2. **King infall test** — recovery of lower-mass King haloes at different radii from a central host, compared particle by particle with their isolated counterparts.
+3. **Major-merger test** — recovery of two equal-mass King haloes through a controlled sequence of decreasing separations.
+4. **Minor-merger test** — recovery of a 1:100 King satellite as it approaches and overlaps a primary King halo.
-3. **CosmoBox test** — comparison of halo and subhalo populations in a cosmological dark-matter simulation.
+5. **CosmoBox test** — comparison of halo and subhalo populations in a cosmological dark-matter simulation.

 The aim is not to require every halo finder to expose the same native catalogue